Four people shot as gunman opens fire in Oslo bar

-OSLO Four men were shot and injured at a nightclub in Oslo around midnight on Sunday, police said in a press release, adding that one suspect has been arrested.
+OSLO (Reuters) - Four men were shot and injured at a nightclub in Oslo around midnight on Sunday, police said in a press release, adding that one suspect has been arrested.

 The Blue nightclub, where the shooting took place, is in an old industrial building in the eastern part of the city.